airseed/airseed.js/README.md

 Provide the success and failure handlers for authentication:

-    airseed.success(function(data) {
+    airseed.success(function(userProfile, authTokens) {
       console.log('success:');
-      console.log(data); // 'data' is the response from 'https://api.airseed.com/v1/users/me.json' for the authenticated user });
+      console.log(userProfile); // 'userProfile' is the response from 'https://api.airseed.com/v1/users/me.json' for the authenticated user console.log(authTokens); // 'authTokens' is the response from received at the end of the Airseed OAuth2 flow

+      airseed.userAPI(authTokens.access_token, 'suggested-contacts', function(apiResponse) {
+        console.log(apiResponse); // /v1/users/.../suggested-contacts.json API response
+      });
+    });

     airseed.failure(function(err) {